zofiatarlowska/Newspaper-Churn-Logistic-Regression/README.md

 Performance on the churn class shows a **recall of around 70%**, meaning that the majority of churned customers were correctly identified by the model.
 The corresponding **F1-score of approximately 0.53** reflects a balanced trade-off between precision and recall under imbalanced class conditions.

-Overall accuracy reached approximately **76%**, which is lower than the majority-class baseline.
-This behavior is expected, as the model is explicitly optimized to improve detection of churned customers rather than maximizing overall accuracy.
 ---

 ## Conclusions